oracle/terraform-provider-oci/website/docs/r/apigateway_usage_plan.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a usage plan resource.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in a Failed state.
+* `locks` - Locks associated with this resource.
+	* `message` - A message added by the creator of the lock.
+This is typically used to give an indication of why the resource is locked.
+	* `related_resource_id` - The id of the resource that is locking this resource.
+Indicates that deleting this resource will remove the lock.
+	* `time_created` - When the lock was created.
+	* `type` - Type of the lock.
 * `state` - The current state of the usage plan.
+* `system_tags` - System tags for this resource.
+Each key is predefined and scoped to a namespace.
+Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `time_created` - The time this resource was created.
 An RFC3339 formatted datetime string.
 * `time_updated` - The time this resource was last updated.
 An RFC3339 formatted datetime string.